jhuckaby/logalert/README.md

 Twilio provides you with a `sid` and an `auth` key for authorizing the use of their API.
 Also, make sure to set the `from` property to your official Twilio-assigned phone number.

 Once this is configured, you can simply add an `sms` property into your monitor configurations, and set it to one or more mobile numbers (comma-separated) to send out SMS alerts.
+See [SMS Alerts](#sms-alerts) below.

 ## Misc Settings